Who Decided Your Friends Can't Be Your Family?

 Advertisement

 When Miriam* was in her early thirties, she decided she wanted a baby, and as she hadn’t met a long-term partner, she would do it alone.
 As a gay woman, she thought her sexuality might be an obstacle to getting fertility treatment.
 She never anticipated that her single status would be the problem.
-In Scotland, where Miriam lives, you can’t get NHS fertility treatment unless you’ve been in a ‘stable’ relationship of more than two years.
+In Scotland, where Miriam lives, you can’t get fertility treatment from the National Health Service, the government-funded healthcare system in the U.K., unless you’ve been in a "stable" relationship of more than two years.
 “It was a blow,” Miriam says.
 “I was going to have to spend a lot of money.
-It made me realise that the government doesn’t want people like me to become parents.”
+It made me realize that the government doesn’t want people like me to become parents.”

 Advertisement